Want to use SQL in Python effortlessly? This step-by-step guide will show you how to:

 Our demo Python script will use “temp” as the username and password.
 The database name is “techbeamers” and “127.0.0.1” is the host.
 You can however replace the host with the “localhost”.

-If you modify the database, remember to commit changes.
+If you make any changes to the database, remember to commit those changes.

 Connecting Python with SQL databases allows seamless integration and offers efficient data management for your applications.